 This, however, is a pharmaceutical product, but there are more natural forms of CBD oil widely available on the market.
 Remember, while these items contain CBD, double check with your doctor before self-medicating for seizures.

-If you want to use cannabis products in a more natural form, you could consider these options:
+How you use CBD oil is up to you, but if you want to use cannabis products in a more natural form, you could consider these options:

 CBD Oil Tinctures

+A CBD tincture is simply a small bottle filled with CBD oil.
 This is one of the most effective and popular ways to take CBD.
 The drops are taken under the tongue with a dropper.
 There it is absorbed into the bloodstream, where it begins its work.